Ideas change, and what's radical to one generation may be normal to the next.

 Autonomous vehicles are very controversial, but that's only because they are new.
 I think they are a sensible tool, and over time, they will become popular.
-At the moment, most people don't trust them, but eventually, people's views will change.
+At the moment, some people don't trust them, but eventually, people's views will change.
 That's the Overton window—you know, ideas that are acceptable—and they can change quickly.

 The Overton window can also move away from ideas:

 I think the education system is getting worse because it's getting more expensive.
 People forget that in the early 1970s, in Japan and in the U.S., a lot of universities were basically free.
 Now the idea of free higher education seems radical.
 That's the Overton window—popular views change.
 But if good universities were free, then only the most talented students would be able to enter.
 It would be a fair competition.

 The Overton window can be hard to predict: